nvieira-valdesharnais-mcgill/PESTO_pipeline/README.md

 photutils -- Software affiliated with astropy, used specifically for photometry.
 It's also recommended to download the whole thing.

-# Where to get these modules:
+# Where to get these modules

 astropy: http://docs.astropy.org/en/stable/install.html